kenken64/DynaForm/WEBAUTHN_ERROR_RESOLUTION.md

 3. **Debug Logging**: Log options structure for debugging
 4. **Proper Error Messages**: Provide meaningful error messages to users

-## Testing the Fix
+## Testing the Fix ✅ VERIFIED

+After applying the v13 API format update and rebuilding the Angular application:

 ### 1. **Check Browser Console**
-After the fix, you should see:
+You should see:
+- ✅ **No more "startAuthentication() was not called correctly" warnings**
-- Options structure logged before SimpleWebAuthn calls
+- ✅ Options structure logged before SimpleWebAuthn calls
-- Clear error messages if something goes wrong
+- ✅ Clear error messages if something goes wrong
-- No more "not called correctly" warnings
+- ✅ Clean WebAuthn operation flow

+### 2. **Build Verification**
+The Angular build should complete with a new bundle hash (e.g., `main-5WBFE7ME.js`) indicating the new code is compiled.

-### 2. **Verify Options Structure**
+### 3. **Verify Options Structure**
 The logged options should include:
 - `challenge` property (required)
 - `rpId` matching your environment configuration